 5. As the sauce will foam up, you a deep bottomed pan to avoid spilling all over the stove top.

-6. Of course, you can always add 3-4 tbsp of water to moisten the sugar before you begin but it will take another 3-4 minutes of cooking time for the water evaporate.
+6. Of course, you can always add 3-4 tablespoon of water to moisten the sugar before you begin but it will take another 3-4 minutes of cooking time for the water evaporate.